Chapter 12.30

 L. When required, the plans for traffic control, mitigation, and management;

-M. When required, the plans to provide for medical facilities including the location and construction of a medical structure, the names and addresses and hours of availability of physicians, nurses, and emergency medical technicians, and provisions for emergency ambulance service;
+M. When required, the plans to provide for medical facilities including the location and construction of a medical structure, the names and addresses and hour of availability of physicians, nurses, and emergency medical technicians, and provisions for emergency ambulance service;

 N. The plans, if any, to illuminate the location of the assembly including the source and amount of power and the location of lamps;

-O. The plans for parking vehicles including size and location of lots, points of highway access and interior roads including routes between highway access and interior roads and the routes between highway access and parking lots, and the number of parking personnel, their deployment, and their names, addresses, credentials and hours of availability, or names, addresses and credentials of any established company providing such service;
+O. The plans for parking vehicles including size and location of lots, points of highway access and interior roads including routes between highway access and interior roads and the routes between highway access and parking lots, and the number of parking personnel, their deployment, and their names, addresses, credentials and hours of availability, or names, and addresses and credentials of any established company providing such service;

 P. If special permission is requested for multi-day activities, the plans for camping facilities, if any, including facilities available and their location;

-Q. When required, the plans for security including the number of guards, their deployment, and their names, addresses, credentials and hours of availability, or names, addresses, and credentials of a bona fide security company providing such security;
+Q. When required, the plans for security including the number of guards, their deployment, and their names, addresses, credentials and hours of availability; or names, addresses, and credentials of a bona fide security company providing such security;

 R. When required, the plans for fire protection including the number, type, and location of all protective devices including alarms and extinguishers, and the number of emergency fire personnel available to operate the equipment;